wankdanker/ofapi/README.md

 How to install OFAPI?
 ---------------------
-OFAPI is pretty simple to install: just drag & drop OFAPI folder (where this file is contained) in your root forum directory.
+OFAPI is pretty simple to install: just execute `git clone git://github.com/wankdanker/ofapi.git` in your phpBB root.
 Next... no wait there is not any other step.
 You are done!